ikranhaji/Wanderwise/README.md

 - PEXELS API- Go to this website https://www.pexels.com/api/ make an account and recieve an API key

--OPENAI API- follow the instructions under intergrations above
+- OPENAI API- follow the instructions under intergrations above

--SIGNING KEY- use this command on your terminal openssl rand -hex 32 to generate a signing key
+- SIGNING KEY- use this command on your terminal openssl rand -hex 32 to generate a signing key

 ## Getting Started
 Clone this repository to your local machine